laosongbaba/wthm_docs_sphinx/docs/en/wifi-config.rst

 After entering the Wi-Fi network name (SSID) and password that the device needs to connect to, click **Submit** to submit the configuration.

 .. note::
-   If your phone fails to redirect to the configuration page, please refer to this :doc:`detailed guide <en_detailed-instructions>`.
+   If your phone fails to redirect to the configuration page, please refer to this :doc:`detailed guide <detailed-instructions>`.

 3. Check Wi-Fi Connection Status on Device
 ------------------------------------------